oVirt/ovirt-site/source/vdsm/functional-tests.html.md

 # MOM Tests

-The tests are implemented in momTests.py, it's for testing interaction with MOM.
+MOM is started by VDSM automaticly.
+Its tests are implemented in momTests.py, it's for testing interaction MOM with VDSM.

 ### Setting up prerequisites

 To run MOM tests, we have to install MOM RPMs first.

+### KSM tests

+mom.conf must include KSM and HostKSM in controllers and host collectors respectively.
+KSM test can be run directly with sudo command.

+### Balloon tests

+mom.conf must include Balloon and GuestBalloon in controllers and guest collectors respectively.
+For this test, you can reference <http://gerrit.ovirt.org/#/c/13156/>.
+This test requires at least one running vm equipped with active ovirt-guest-agent service before the tests.

 # SOS Plugin Tests